 That's it!
 It's simple to enable greater control for those comfortable with HTML with the pardot region attributes.

-- Repeatable and removable content regions are not supported by Landing Page layout templates.
+- Repeatable and removable content regions are not supported by Landing Page layout templates or Salesforce Engage.

 - If you add any Pardot region attribute to your template, it will instantly toggle the editor into region mode and only allow you to edit content specified with pardot-region.